HaraldKi/Oooh_CallerRunsPolicy/README.md

 When tasks are submitted to a [ThreadPoolExecutor](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/ThreadPoolExecutor.html) that cannot currently handle more tasks, a [RejectionPolicy](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/RejectedExecutionHandler.html) is invoked to decide what to do.
 Only one of them, the [CallerRunsPolicy](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/ThreadPoolExecutor.CallerRunsPolicy.html) does not throw away or abort a task.
 The CallerRunsPolicy lets the calling thread (the publisher) run the task to be submitted itself instead of really adding it to the task queue.

-If all tasks take roughly the same amount of time to finish, this is a good strategy to (a) throttle the frequency of incoming tasks without dropping tasks and (b) not let the producer thread idle.
+If all tasks take roughly the same amount of time to finish, this is a good strategy to (a) throttle the frequency of incoming tasks without dropping tasks (bakc-pressure) and (b) not let the producer thread idle.

 But lets look at a well tuned system, finishing as many tasks as possible per time.
 It has the following characteristics: